ommfinance/omm-documentation/docs/vote-validators.md

 - **bOMM:** Influence the default delegation for unmanaged sICX, and the percentage of ICX that validators earn from the protocol fee.

-Validators must have a commission rate of 10% or less to qualify for delegation.
+All validators can earn a share of the protocol fee, but they must have a commission rate of 10% or less to qualify for ICX delegation.

 ## Delegate your votes
 To adjust your delegation, open the [Vote page](https://app.omm.finance/#/vote/) and go to the Validators section, then: